inspired-software/longform/README.md

 This project is in early development and is not yet useable.

+## TODO

+* Add support for adding snippets that can be used elsewhere in the document.
+For example allow a template to have glossary terms (and tags on those terms for categorization).

 ## Future Work

 * Render document and content using SwiftUI